VolcharaMastering/gitHub-repos/README.md

 ## Repositories Page

+Clicking a repository name opens a details table showing the API response (!Brief: only essential information about the repository!) for that repository, so you can inspect additional fields returned by GitHub.

 After successful authentication, the `/repositories` page displays a **table of repositories** for the specified account.

 Each repository entry shows: